The Most Popular Git Commands for Testers

 Note: for this command, you may need to provide the valid access credentials

-How to Make Initial Setup of the Local Repository
+How to Make the Initial Setup of the Local Repository

-When you don't have a remote repository that you have cloned from and making the git setup for the brand new project, the first thing to do is to initialize the git repo in the project folder.
+When you don't have a remote repository to clone from and are setting up git for a brand-new project, the first thing to do is initialize the git repo in the project folder.
 A ".git" folder will be created in this folder as a result.
-A new default branch with the name "master" will be created.
+A new default branch with the name "master" or "main" will be created.

-After the git initialisation need to add the project files to be version-controlled.
+After initialising git, add the project files to be version-controlled.
 This operation is also known as "staged" files.
-Staged files a candidates for the commit.
-To add all files of the project at once use this command
+Staged files a candidate for the commit.
+To add all files of the project at once, use this command

-When files are added to the "staging" area, so we want them to be version-controlled, we can create a "commit" with those files on the git branch.
+When files are added to the "staging" area, so that we want them to be version-controlled, we can create a "commit" with those files on the git branch.
 Commit - is a saved snapshot of changes for the staged files on the git branch.
-As the best practice, a descriptive commit message should be provided to highlight details of committed changes.
+As a best practice, a descriptive commit message should be provided to highlight the details of the committed changes.

 How to Operate with Git Branches Locally